muhammednawaf/Blogging-website-front_end/README.md

 - **User Authentication**: Secure login with client-side validation using jQuery.
 - **Blog Post Management**: list the popular blogs ,videos and templates.
+- **Subscription Updates**: users to subscribe to updates, promotions, or content via email.

 ## Technologies Used